 - Preheat the oven to 200°C/390F.
 Grease and line a baking sheet, slice tray or cake tin (about 23x23cm or 9"x9").

-- Combine the flour, oats, coconut, sugars, cinnamon and salt in a mixing bowl.150 grams rolled oats, 150 grams desiccated coconut, 150 grams plain flour, 100 grams white granulated sugar, 55 grams light brown sugar, 1½ teaspoon ground cinnamon, ½ teaspoon salt
+- Combine the flour, oats, coconut, sugars, cinnamon and salt in a mixing bowl.150 grams rolled oats, 150 grams desiccated coconut, 150 grams plain flour, 100 grams white granulated sugar, 55 grams light brown sugar, 1½ teaspoon ground cinnamon, ½ teaspoon table salt

 - Melt the butter and golden syrup together either in the microwave or on the stovetop.125 grams butter, 90 grams golden syrup

 - Combine the baking soda and milk or water.
 Stir the baking soda mixture into the butter mixture.4 tablespoon milk or water, ½ teaspoon baking soda

 - Pour the wet ingredient into the dry ingredients and stir well until combined.
 Press the biscuit mixture into the bottom of the prepared tin and bake for 25 to 30 minutes.
 Or until they have nice deep golden brown colour.
 Rotate the tin halfway through the bake needed.

 - Remove from oven and allow to cool for 10 to 15 minutes before slicing into 20 equal slices.